 For your convenience, Driver License Reinstatement Offices are located throughout the state of Alabama.
 You may inquire to any of the Reinstatement Offices throughout the state regarding the reinstatement of your Driver License.

-For a complete list of Reinstatement Offices statewide, please visit the Alabama Law Enforcement Agency’s website at www.alea.gov
+For a complete list of Reinstatement Offices statewide, or to reinstate your license on line, please visit the Alabama Law Enforcement Agency’s website at www.alea.gov